software-mansion/react-native-reanimated/docs/docs/fundamentals/animations.md

 sidebar_label: Animations
 ---

-Animations are first-class citizens in Reanimated 2.
+Animations are first-class citizens in Reanimated.
 The library comes bundled with a number of animation helper methods that make it very easy to go from immediate property updates into animated ones.

 In the previous article about [Shared Values](shared-values) we learned about the `useAnimatedStyle` hook, that allows for creating an association between Reanimated code and view properties.